Bias Blind Spot

 Group think is often the result of a lack of diversity that small groups inevitably suffer from, a culture of discouraging dissent in organisations and over-centralised decision-making.
 Optimisation teams can be just as prone as any other group to this problem and so strategies should be put in place to counter this threat.

-- Diversity – encourage input from other areas and seek peer reviews to provide a broad range of perspectives and experiences to be shared and drawn from.
+- Encourage input from other areas and seek peer reviews to provide a broad range of perspectives and experiences to be shared and drawn from.

-- Constructive criticism – create a culture and norms that encourages constructive dissent and open debate of opposing opinions.
+- Create a culture and norms that encourages constructive dissent and open debate of opposing opinions.

 Finally, it is always good to recognise that our intuition is often wrong and use A/B testing to help build a culture of evidence based decision making.